pitelecom-2022/vicidial/README.md

 Code is free of charge.
 You can use it to improve your daily operations of vicidial.

+If you need any assistance please contact us @ pitelecomsarl@gmail.com

 If you find this development useful, consider make a donation to paypal@pi-telecom.ma

 Thank you!